Tips for Completing the CSS Profile and FAFSA

 Sign your FAFSA!

-To complete your FAFSA, you and your parent must sign the application.
+To complete your FAFSA, you must sign the application.
 Processing of your financial aid application will be delayed until a FAFSA has been submitted with both signatures, which may result in a reduction of your award.

 Do not update your FAFSA unnecessarily.